Parthia: Society

 Parthian waterspout, 1st–2nd century AD.

 City-states of "some considerable size" existed in Parthia as early as the 1st millennium BC, "and not just from the time of the Achaemenids or Seleucids."
 However, for the most part, society was rural, and dominated by large landholders with large numbers of serfs, slaves, and other indentured labor at their disposal.
 Communities with free peasants also existed.

 By Arsacid times, Parthian society was divided into the four classes (limited to freemen).
 At the top were the kings and near family members of the king.
 These were followed by the lesser nobility and the general priesthood, followed by the mercantile class and lower-ranking civil servants, and with farmers and herdsmen at the bottom.

 Little is known of the Parthian economy, but agriculture must have played the most important role in it.
 Significant trade first occurs with the establishment of the Silk road (c.
 114 BC), when Hecatompylos became an important junction.

 Parthian cities

 Nisa (Nissa, Nusay) or Mithradātkert, located on a main trade route, was one of the earliest capitals of the Parthian Empire (c.
 250 BC).
 The city is located in the northern foothills of the Kopetdag mountains, 11 miles west of present-day city of Ashgabat (the capital of Turkmenistan).
 Nisa had a "soaring two-story hall in the Hellenistic Greek style" and temple complexes used by the early Arsacid dynasty.
 During the reign of Mithridates I of Parthia (c.
 171 – 138 BC) it was renamed Mithradatkirt ("fortress of Mithradates").
-Merv (modern-day Mary) was another Parthian city.